National Scholars and Associates programmes

-Students are chosen by audition, ensuring those with aptitude can take class with similarly talented dancers.
+Students are chosen from all over New Zealand by audition, ensuring those with aptitude can take class with similarly talented dancers.
 Classes complement the student’s current dance training while providing first-hand experience of the School’s teachers, training style and facilities.

 Levels of the NZSD Aspirational Programmes

 |Year 6||10/11 Years||NZSD Scholar Level 1|

 |Year 7||11/12 Years||NZSD Scholar Level 2|

 |Year 9||13/14 Years||NZSD Scholar Level 4||NZSD Junior Associate Classical Major|

 |Year 10||14/15 Years||NZSD Scholar Level 5||NZSD Intermediate Associate Classical Major|

 |Year 10||14/15 Years||NZSD Intermediate Associate Contemporary Major|